amirdy/Building-and-Training-a-GPT-2-Model-from-Scratch/README.md

 - Ensure that the `requirements.txt` dependencies are installed before running the scripts.
 - The `generate_outputs.py` script requires the trained model checkpoint (`best_model.pth`) to be present in the `ckpt/` directory.
-- Adjust the `config.py` file to modify model and training configurations as needed.

 ## Notes